TheDreamer/beastie-work/patches/README.md

 PATCHES
 =======
+databases/memcached

+	It is becoming a peeve of ports that work fine, but PORTREVISION is bumped so that it will disrupted "portmaster -a" or disrupt my system.
+Especially when it causes portmaster to remove the working build and fail during the install of the bumped port.
+Especially, when the the bump is of questionable importance, though it might only be 'especially' since it broke something that wasn't really broken.
+Had it not broken things but was an enhancement....well, hard to say in this case.

+	Here's the patch I make the new port option work.
+Both for my 'servers' where I have "OPTIONS_UNSET = DOCS" set in /etc/make.conf, and on my desktop where I left it with its defaults.

+	PR: ports/187337

 databases/pecl-mysqlnd_qc

 	Keep seeing the advise to use memcache instead of query cache in mysql, but it stumped me on how would I do this